Hemostasis, the arrest of bleeding from an injured blood vessel, requires the combined activity of

 Regulatory mechanisms counterbalance the tendency of clots to form.
 Hemostatic abnormalities can lead to excessive bleeding Excessive Bleeding Unusual or excessive bleeding may be indicated by several different signs and symptoms.
 Patients may present with Unexplained nosebleeds (epistaxis) Excessive or prolonged menstrual blood flow... read more or thrombosis Overview of Thrombotic Disorders In healthy people, homeostatic balance exists between procoagulant (clotting) forces and anticoagulant and fibrinolytic forces.
 Numerous genetic, acquired, and environmental factors can tip... read more .

-Vascular factors reduce blood loss from trauma through local vasoconstriction (an immediate reaction to injury) and compression of injured vessels by extravasation of blood into surrounding tissues.
-Vessel wall injury triggers the attachment and activation of platelets and production of fibrin; platelets and fibrin combine to form a clot.
+Vascular factors reduce blood loss due to trauma through local vasoconstriction (an immediate reaction to injury) and compression of injured vessels by extravasation of blood into surrounding tissues.
+Vessel wall injury triggers the attachment and activation of platelets and the generation of fibrin polymers from fibrinogen; platelets and fibrin combine to form a clot.

 Platelets provide surfaces for the assembly and activation of coagulation complexes and the generation of thrombin.
-Thrombin converts fibrinogen to fibrin.
-Fibrin strands bind aggregated platelets to help secure the platelet-fibrin hemostatic plug.
+Thrombin converts fibrinogen into fibrin monomers, and the fibrin monomers polymerize into fibrin polymers that bind aggregated platelets into platelet-fibrin hemostatic plugs.

-Plasma coagulation factors interact to produce thrombin, which converts fibrinogen to fibrin.
-Radiating from and anchoring the hemostatic plug, fibrin strengthens the clot.
+Coagulation factors interact on platelet and endothelial cell surfaces to produce thrombin, which converts fibrinogen to fibrin.
+By radiating from and anchoring the hemostatic plug, fibrin strengthens the clot.